-Upon seeing the black smoke rising on the far side of Goose (or I think more likely Upper Goose) Pond that frigid February morning in 1932, Hooker felt inclined to investigate it and provide whatever assistance he might.
-Whether bringing his son Robert (14) along for the ride was for the sake of his son’s sense of adventure or to provide another pair of helping hands isn’t clear.
+So, on that frozen morning, Hooker understood just how strange it was to see a plume of black smoke rising on the far side of Goose (or I think more likely Upper Goose) Pond.
+It was natural, that Hooker felt inclined to investigate it and provide whatever assistance he might.
+Whether bringing his fourteen-year-old son Robert along for the ride was for the sake of his son’s sense of adventure or to provide another pair of helping hands isn’t clear.
 He also made the fateful decision to bring along his two dogs.

-Hooker, Robert, and the two dogs piled into Hooker’s car and, there not being any roads to Upper Goose, proceeded to drive over the Pond’s ice to find the fire.
+Hooker, Robert, and the two dogs piled into Hooker’s car and, there not being any roads to Upper Goose, proceeded to drive over the pond’s ice to find the fire.
 They never made it that far.

-Near the far end of Lower Goose, in the middle of the lake, with 40 feet between the ice and the bottom, and just opposite the old Henry Smith cabin on the south shore, the car suddenly crashed through thin ice and dropped into the icy water below.
-Hooker managed to push Robert out of the car along with one of the dogs before the car submerged.
-Robert was dragged out of the icy water to safety by nearby ice fishermen who formed a rescue chain.
-The car then sank, front first, to the bottom, taking Hooker and his other dog down with it.
+Near the far end of Lower Goose, in the middle of the lake, with forty feet between the ice and the bottom, and just opposite the old Henry Smith cabin on the south shore, the car crashed through thin ice and dropped into the icy water below.
+Hooker managed to push Robert out of the car, along with one of the dogs, before the car submerged.
+Robert was dragged out of the icy water to safety by nearby ice fishermen, who had formed a rescue chain.
+The car sank, front first, to the bottom, taking Hooker and his other dog down with it.
 Trapped inside the car, with only a small air pocket near the roof, Hooker could not break the front window.
-He climbed into the back seat and was able to open a rear window and escape from the car (along with his second dog), swimming up through 40 feet of freezing water to the surface.
-Hooker was also dragged to safety by the ice fishermen.
+He climbed into the back seat and was able to open a rear window and emerge from the car (along with his second dog), swimming up through forty feet of freezing water to the surface.
+Hooker was dragged to safety by the same ice fishermen who had rescued his son.
 Both dogs drowned.
 Hooker and Robert ran across the frozen lake to get home and warm up.

-Hooker and Robert were treated for exposure by Dr. George Wickham and initially recovered.
-However, Hooker shortly thereafter developed blood poisoning from an infection on his right arm, was hospitalized at St. Luke’s Hospital in Pittsfield, and underwent surgery by Dr. John A. Sullivan.
-Penicillin hadn’t come out yet, so Dr. Sullivan must have been an ace surgeon because Hooker recovered.
-Upon recovering, what Hooker regretted most was that he had lost his treasured Elk’s Lodge button which had been torn from his vest during the sinking.
+Hooker and Robert were treated for exposure by Dr. George Wickham.
+However, Hooker developed blood poisoning from an infection on his right arm, was hospitalized at St. Luke’s Hospital in Pittsfield, and underwent surgery by Dr. John A. Sullivan.
+Penicillin hadn’t been discovered at the time, so Dr. Sullivan must have been an ace surgeon because Hooker recovered.
+What Hooker regretted most from the whole incident was that he had lost his treasured Elk’s Lodge button, which had been torn from his vest during the sinking.

-History tells us that there weren’t any lakeside cabins anywhere near Hooker’s direction of travel which had burned down in 1932.
-I suspect the smoke Hooker was chasing that day was rising from a robust campfire at the Mohhekennuck Club on Upper Goose -- which was known to host deer hunters during the winter months.
+History tells us that there weren’t any lakeside cabins anywhere near Hooker’s direction of travel, which had burned down in 1932.
+I suspect the smoke Hooker was chasing that day was rising from a robust campfire at the Mohhekennuck Club on Upper Goose, which was known to host deer hunters during the winter months.
 If so, the last thing these hunters would have likely wanted was for Hooker to show up in his car and put out their roaring campfire.